If you’re uncertain whether your Moline house has bad indoor air quality (IAQ), it likely does.

-Most Common Origins of Poor IAQ
+Most Common Sources of Unsatisfactory IAQ

 Volatile Organic Compounds

-They’re found in paint and stains as well as:
+They’re found in paint and stains along with:

 - Building materials